lucassuar/django-tech-ecommerce-app/README.md

 ## UX
-This platform hass been built to be fully responsive so it works perfectly on any device screen size.
+This platform hass been built to be fully responsive so it works perfectly on any device and screen size.

 Some of the initial Wireframes can be found below: